Please read all the information below and associated with the Housing and Dining Services Contract (“Contract”).

 Return to Top

-Students who pay for one capacity room and who are reassigned or make a room change to a different style of room will be credited or re-billed for the difference.
+If you pay for a certain style of room and are reassigned or make a room change to a different style of room, you will be credited or re-billed for the difference as applicable.
 Credits or re-billings are prorated on a daily basis.

-Under the Room Consolidation policy, rooms that house fewer than the designated number of residents may result in students being required to move.
-Under no circumstances can a room house more students than the occupancy level assigned by Housing and Residence Life.
+Under the Room Consolidation Policy, rooms that house fewer than the designated number of residents may result in Resident being required to move.
+Under no circumstances can a room house more Resident than the occupancy level assigned by Housing and Residence Life.

 Return to Top